rufio89/BookRecommender/README.md

 - pip install Pillow
 - pip install pymysql

-- run python manage.py runserver and the app should be up and running.
+- Run python manage.py runserver and the app should be up and running.

 ### Dependencies